smalluban/neck/README.md

 #### scope `controller.scope`

-Everything that you set inside `scope` property will be available in view.
+Everything that you set inside `scope` property will be available in a view.

 ```coffeescript
 class MyController extends Neck.Controller